Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Are other forms of retirement income taxable in Kansas?

 Retirement income from a 401(k), pension or IRA is fully taxable at the regular Kansas income tax rates of 3.1% to 5.7%.
-One exception is public pension income, whether from federal, state or local government pension.
+One exception is public pension income, whether from a federal, state or local government pension.
 Public pension income is fully exempt from the Kansas income tax.

 Income Tax Brackets